Locozyoungg/alx-maze_project/README.md

 ## Music Recommendation Website
 ## Overview
 ## Overview
 This project aims to create a professional music recommendation website.
 The back end is built using FastAPI, SQLAlchemy, and other modern Python libraries.
-The front end will be developed latThis project aims to create a professional music recommendation website.
-The back end is built using FastAPI, SQLAlchemy, and other modern Python libraries.
-The front end will be developed later.
+The front end will be developed later.This project aims to create a professional music recommendation website.
 This README file provides instructions for setting up and running the back end.
 ## Features
 ## Features
 - User authentication and management